wfraher/projectx-api-wrapper/README.md

-# ProjectX API Python Wrapper
+# ProjectX / TopStepX API Python Wrapper

 TopStepX/ProjectX has a new API and it's time we use it!
 This is a comprehensive Python wrapper for the ProjectX Gateway API that provides a simple and intuitive interface for interacting with the ProjectX trading platform.
 This wrapper handles authentication, session management, and provides methods for all major trading operations.